yhannc/carsforsale/Readme.md

 - *image*
 	Applied to an `input[image]` element.
 The image for the car.
 - *make*
-	Applied to an `select[text]` element.
+	Applied to an `select` element.
 The search value to use when searching models or cars.
 - *model*
-	Applied to an `select[text]` element.
+	Applied to an `select` element.
 The search value to use when searching cars.
 - *modelyear*
-	Applied to an `select[text]` element.
+	Applied to an `select` element.
 The search value to use when searching cars.

 Rel attribute values